 Oligo-saccharides (fructans & galacto-oligosaccharides)

 FODMAPs are short-chain carbohydrates and sugar alcohols that are poorly absorbed in the small intestine.
 They pass along the gut into the large intestine where there are billions of bacteria.

 The bacteria ferment FODMAPs which leads to gas production and symptoms such as pain, bloating, distension, and wind.

-The low FODMAP diet involves restricting the intake of FODMAPs for a period of 4 to 8 weeks to resolve symptoms.
-75% of people with IBS get symptom relief after following the low FODMAP diet.
+The low FODMAP diet involves restricting the intake of FODMAPs for a period of 2 to 6 weeks to resolve symptoms.
+50 to 76% of people with IBS get symptom relief after following the low FODMAP diet.